EthanQuarry/EthanQuarry/README.md

-Coding is for losers, problem solving might be the move.
+Coding is for losers, problem solving on the other hand, might be the move.